 - Sometimes, convertibility clauses are also laid down in the loan agreements for the loan given to the parties, which places restrictions on the autonomy of the management of the concerned person.
 They also sometimes insist on appointing their nominees in borrowing the company’s board of directors.

 - At several scales, these financial institutions can operate, i.e., from the credit unions at the local community to the international investment banks.
 These institutions can vary based on size, geography, and scope.

 - They are divided primarily into two categories, depository institutions and the non-depository institutions based on the type of transactions performed by them.

 - They are engaged in dealing with monetary and financial transactions like deposits, loans, insurance, investments, and currency exchange.

 Thus it can be concluded that the financial institutions provide a broad range of business operations within the financial services sector.
-While some of the financial institutions have a focus on providing the services to the general public, on the other hand, some others financial institutions are there who are serve only to the certain consumers with the more specialized offerings.
+While some of these institutions have a focus on providing the services to the general public, on the other hand, others serve only to certain consumers with more specialized offerings.

 This has been a guide to what are financial institutions and its definition.
 Here we discuss types of financial institutions along with an example, advantages and disadvantages.
 You can learn more about corporate finance from the following articles –